 Located at Paralia(Beach) Parikia, a 10-minute walk from the main port of Paros and the port town with the same name is, despite being the cheapest, is also our favorite beach club and taverna.

 Tango Mar is still unfazed by recent upgrades to sunbeds and umbrellas across the Cyclades, which usually come with high rental prices to pay for the new furniture.
-Sunbeds here are still old school and probably pretty old but they don’t charge a fee to rent them other than a small minimum spend at the taverna.
+Sunbeds here are still old school and probably pretty old but they are very inexpensive.

 The water here is calm and clear and a beautiful turquoise blue colour.
 It is also quite shallow so great for small children or nervous swimmers.